 Many people with cancer use one or more kinds of alternative or complementary therapies.
-Often they do not tell their doctors about these decisions.
+And they often don’t tell their doctors about these decisions.
 The best approach is to look carefully at your choices.
 Talk to your doctor about any method you are using or thinking about trying.
 There are many complementary methods you can safely use along with standard treatment to help relieve symptoms or side effects, to ease pain, and to help you enjoy life more.
-Even if they are not fully tested, you can choose methods that don’t usually cause harm and won’t interfere with your cancer treatment.
-Here is a partial list of some complementary methods that some people have found helpful and safe when used along with standard medical treatment.
+Even if they aren’t fully tested, you can choose methods that don’t usually cause harm and won’t interfere with your cancer treatment.

-- Aromatherapy: Aromatherapy is the use of fragrant substances, called essential oils, that are distilled from plants to alter mood or improve symptoms such as stress or nausea.
-(See our document called Aromatherapy.)
+- Aromatherapy: Aromatherapy is the use of fragrant substances, called essential oils, distilled from plants to alter mood or improve symptoms such as stress or nausea.

 - Labyrinth walking: Involves a meditative walk along a set circular pathway that goes to the center and comes back out.
 Labyrinths can also be “walked” online or on a grooved board following the curved path with a finger.

 - Tai chi: Tai chi is an ancient Chinese martial art.
 It’s a mind-body system that uses movement, meditation, and breathing to improve health and well being.
-It has been shown to improve strength and balance in some people.
+It’s been shown to improve strength and balance in some people.

 Questions to ask about alternative and complementary therapies